 For keen golfers, the Pines Golf Centre is a golf course and driving range situated in the north of the town.
 Country memberships are available here at a reduced rate for people outwith the area to hold a handicap here.

 On the west side of the River Nith (excellent fishing for Salmon, Trout & Sea Trout) is the Robert Burns Centre, housed in what was once the Dumfries Mill.
 Dumfries was the hometown of Burns, our famous poet, from 1759 until his death in 1796.
-On the High Street is the Globe Inn, a public house he frequented.
+On the High Street is the Globe Inn, a pub he frequented.

 The Burns Howff Club was formed in 1889 in the Globe Inn, and meets on the 25th January each year to celebrate the anniversary of the birth of Robert Burns with a good old traditional “Burns Supper”.
 The Club takes its name from a reference made by Burns to the Globe Inn being his favourite “Howff” (old Scottish term for a meeting place).
 The Howff Club has an extensive library of Burns works and other poets.

 You can enjoy a walk along the deserted beaches where Robert Burns journeyed on horseback to catch whisky smugglers, or stroll through the rugged grandeur of the Galloway Forest Park, 300 square miles of forest, moorland and lochs, where you’re more likely to see a deer or bird of prey than another human.
 There are many Burns-related museums and sites amidst the town’s Georgian and Victorian buildings.